Cocaine addiction: definition, signs, side effects, and treatment

 What are the side effects of cocaine addiction?

-Side effects of cocaine addiction are classified into short- and long-term consequences.
+Side effects of cocaine addiction are classified into short- and long-term.
 The side effects of cocaine addiction are listed below.

 Short-term side effects

 - Euphoria: Cocaine produces a strong euphoric high and greater energy.
 Increased dopamine levels in the brain cause tremendous pleasure in a user.
+The artificial pleasure overwhelms natural reward circuits, making regular activities feel dull by comparison.
 However, the effects are short-lived, often followed by a crash leaving the user fatigued and depressed.
+The fleeting contrast fuels repeated use as individuals look forward to the same powerful sensation each time.

 Long-term side effects

 - Cardiovascular problems: Serious cardiovascular complications result from long-term abuse of cocaine.
-Acute disorders including arrhythmia and acute myocardial infarction (MI) as well as chronic disorders like cardiomyopathy and coronary artery disease (CAD) are among the cardiac problems linked to cocaine use, as per a 2019 study by Sung Tae Kim and Taehwan Park titled, “Acute and Chronic Effects of Cocaine on Cardiovascular Health.”
+Acute disorders including arrhythmia and acute myocardial infarction (MI) as well as chronic disorders like cardiomyopathy and coronary artery disease (CAD) are among the cardiac problems linked to cocaine use, according to a 2019 study by Sung Tae Kim and Taehwan Park, titled “Acute and Chronic Effects of Cocaine on Cardiovascular Health.”
 Sudden death is a possible outcome of cocaine-induced cardiotoxicity.

 What are the treatment methods for cocaine addiction?

-Treatment methods for cocaine addiction describe a wide range of practices aimed at addressing the addiction.
+Treatment methods for cocaine addiction describe a wide range of practices aimed at addressing the condition.
 The treatment methods for cocaine addiction are listed below.

 - Contingency management (CM): The foundation for CM rests on the idea that a rewarded behavior becomes more likely to be repeated.
-CM, in particular voucher-based reinforcement therapy (VBRT), is useful in encouraging early cessation of cocaine use, according to a 2019 review by Kyle M. Kampman titled, “The treatment of cocaine use disorder.”
-With VBRT, patients receive vouchers for doing specific tasks, including passing a drug test.
+A 2019 review by Kyle M. Kampman, “The Treatment of Cocaine Use Disorder,” highlighted the use of CM in the form of voucher-based reinforcement therapy (VBRT) as an effective strategy for promoting early cocaine abstinence.
+In VBRT, patients earn vouchers for completing specific goals, such as passing drug tests.
 Redeemable for community products and services, the vouchers provide immediate and palpable incentives for upholding abstinence.
-In order to reinforce the desired behavior (abstinence), the therapy uses instant rewards, increasing the likelihood of the patient committing to a drug-free lifestyle.
+Immediate rewards strengthen motivation and reinforce sobriety, making sustained abstinence more achievable.

 Can you quit cocaine on your own?